 Congestive heart failure (CHF) occurs when the heart isn't able to pump blood normally.
 As a result, there is not enough blood flow to provide the body's organs with oxygen and nutrients.
+Although it is often used interchangeably with the term "heart failure" (or "HF"), CHF refers to a stage of heart failure where fluid builds up in different areas of the body, causing swelling (or "edema").
 The term "heart failure" does not mean that the heart stops beating completely, but that the heart is not working as efficiently.

-CHF affects over 6 million people in North America and is one of the most common causes of hospitalization for people over 65 years of age.
-Approximately half a million Canadians are living with congestive heart failure.
+CHF is one of the most common causes of hospitalization for people over 55 years of age.
+Approximately 750,000 Canadians are living with congestive heart failure.

-There are two basic problems in congestive heart failure:
+There are 2 basic types of congestive heart failure:

-- systolic dysfunction occurs when the heart can't pump enough blood to supply all the body's needs
+- Heart failure with reduced ejection fraction (HFrEF), previously known as systolic dysfunction, occurs when the heart muscles are too weak, and can't pump enough blood to supply all the body's needs.

-- diastolic dysfunction occurs when the heart cannot accept all the blood being sent to it
+- Heart failure with preserved ejection fraction (HFpEF), previously known as diastolic dysfunction, occurs when the heart muscles are too stiff and cannot relax to accept all the blood being sent to it.

-CHF is usually the result of other health problems:
+CHF is usually the result of other health problems and conditions that can lead to damage and weakening of the heart:

-- coronary artery disease, a condition that causes narrowing of the arteries that supply the heart with blood, can damage and weaken areas of the heart
+- coronary artery disease, a condition that causes narrowing of the arteries that supply the heart with blood

-- heart valve disease, which may have been caused by abnormalities that have been present since birth or have developed over time, can weaken the heart
+- heart valve disease, which may have been caused by abnormalities that have been present since birth or have developed over time

-- persistent high blood pressure forces the heart to pump against higher pressure, which causes it to weaken over time
+- persistent high blood pressure forces the heart to pump against higher pressure

-- heart attack damages the heart muscle – people who have had heart attacks are at 5 times the average risk of developing CHF
+- heart attack damages the heart muscle – people who have had heart attacks are at 5 times the average risk of developing HF

-- arrhythmias (abnormal heart rhythms) can cause the heart to pump inefficiently and to weaken over time, especially if the heartbeat is too fast
+- arrhythmias (abnormal heart rhythms) can cause the heart to pump inefficiently, especially if the heartbeat is too fast

-- infection of the heart muscle can seriously weaken the heart.
-For example, a virus can affect the heart muscle or rheumatic disease can damage the valves
+- infections of the heart muscle: for example, a virus can affect the heart muscle or rheumatic disease may damage the valves

 - an enlarged wall between the heart chambers (a genetic condition) may prevent normal heart function

-- use of illicit drugs such as cocaine can significantly weaken the heart
+- use of illicit drugs, such as cocaine

 In addition, all the risk factors that normally increase the chances of heart disease, such as smoking, diabetes, and obesity, increase your risk of congestive heart failure.